-All you'll need to do to make these paleo chicken tenders is set up your "breading" station, dip 'em, and bake 'em.
+All you'll need to do to make these healthy paleo chicken tenders is set up your "breading" station, dip 'em, and bake 'em.
 You'll have one dish with whisked eggs and another with all of the seasoning.
 The chicken strips go into the seasoning, then into the egg, back into the seasoning, and then to the baking sheet.
 You'll bake them (rather than frying - an easy upgrade!), and then you'll devour them and be totally addicted like I am!
 They're seriously that good... even little Penny was dying to get in on the deliciousness.

 Ready to make them!?
 Let's do it!